 Timing is key with RSAs and RSUs – when they vest, when you sell, and when you can expect to receive them are important factors in determining the full value of these equity compensation awards.

-Restricted stock can be confusing and the information is a lot to take in.
-The complexity increases when you’re distributing restricted stock to employees and it starts impacting your cap table and ownership structure.
+Restricted stock can be confusing.
+The complexity increases when you’re distributing restricted stock to employees, and it starts impacting your cap table and ownership structure.
 To learn more about how Carta can help, schedule a demo of our platform with one of our equity experts.